 Neuropsychology Therapy: What to Expect

 A neuropsychological therapy evaluation involves testing that is sensitive to problems in brain functioning.
 Unlike CT or MRI scans, which show the structure of the brain, neuropsychological testing examines how well the brain is working when it performs certain functions (for example, remembering).
-The tests at our outpatient clinic may assess attention, memory, reason, problem-solving, visual-spatial functions, sensory perceptual functions, academic skills, language functions, motor function, and emotional and behavioral functions.
+The tests at our outpatient clinic may assess attention, memory, reason, problem-solving, visual-spatial functions, sensory-perceptual functions, academic skills, language functions, motor functions, and emotional and behavioral functions.

-The neuropsych tests are not invasive and do not involve attaching you to machines or using X-rays.
-Most of the tests are interactive with the psychometrist asking questions or asking you to solve problems or remember things.
+The neuro-psych tests are not invasive and do not involve attaching you to machines or using X-rays.
+Most of the tests are interactive, with the psychometrist asking questions or asking you to solve problems or remember things.
 Many of the tests at our outpatient clinic involve working with materials on a table, but tests may use a computerized format.
 Either a neuropsychologist or a psychometrist will perform the testing.
-The neuropsychologist will also spend some time talking with you about your medical, personal, and school history to obtain a full understanding of things that may be impacting your current level of functioning.
+The neuropsychologist will also spend some time talking with you about your medical, personal, and school history to fully understand things that may be impacting your current level of functioning.
 The total time involved in your neuropsychology therapy evaluation will depend upon the information asked by you and your doctor.

 Preparing for Your Neuropsychology Visit